Skip to content

 fn (Collection) image_exists #

-fn (c Collection) image_exists(name string) bool
+fn (c Collection) image_exists(name_ string) !bool

 Check if image exists